Kokonico/ObjLog/docs/advanced.md

 log.log(Info("This will be logged")) # logs the message and returns None (unless in verbose mode).
 ```

+## Asynchronous logging
+You can enable asynchronous logging by setting the `asynchronous` parameter to True when creating the LogNode.

 ## Conclusion

 That's it for the advanced guide.
 You should now have a good understanding of how to use ObjLog in more advanced ways.